rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 17
 We implemented the backend functionality to add products to a cart and store them in the database.
 This feature allows users to add products to their cart, which persists in the database for future access

+## Milestone 18
+we implemented the backend functionality to add products to the user's cart and store them in the database.